bpfman/bpfman/docs/bpfd/tutorial.md

 To build these examples locally, check out the [xdp-tutorial](https://github.com/xdp-project/xdp-tutorial) git repository and compile the examples.
-[EBPF Bytecode Image Specifications](./shipping-bytecode.md) describes how BPF bytecode is packaged in container images.
+[EBPF Bytecode Image Specifications](./shipping-bytecode.md) describes how eBPF bytecode is packaged in container images.

 To load these programs locally, use the `bpfctl load-from-file` command in place of the